- Name: Sally Gunnell OBE

 Sally started out on the athletics circuit with Essex Ladies’ Club, initially as a long jumper and Pentathlete, before switching to the 400m hurdles, where she had her most famous successes.
 Sally quickly established herself as a force to be reckoned with in British athletics and at the 1992 Barcelona Olympic Games she achieved the one missing piece from her already impressive trophy cabinet – an Olympic Gold Medal.

 As an energetic mother of three, Sally is always keen to draw on her knowledge and experience to help inspire and encourage families to get active and healthy.
 Sally has previously been lead ambassador for UK Athletics partner, McCain, and she worked with them to encourage kids to get involved in athletics so they can lead active, healthy lifestyles and become the champions of tomorrow.
 Sally was also previously ambassador for Aviva whose Healthcare team she worked closely with.
-Sally partnered with Royal Caribbean to launch their running initiative in partnership with Sport England which worked to great effect.
-In January 2013 Sally was chosen to front The Daily Telegraph Get Fit in 28 days with Mark Foster http://www.telegraph.co.uk/promotions/get-fit-28-days/ a fitness guide for readers, in line with Sally’s desire to get more people more active more of the time.
+Sally also partnered with Royal Caribbean to launch their running initiative in partnership with Sport England which worked to great effect.
+In January 2013 and 2014 Sally was chosen to front The Daily Telegraph’s Get Fit in 28 days with Mark Foster and Jonathan Edwards http: //www.telegraph.co.uk/promotions/10528227/free-slim-without-gym-booklets.html.
+A fitness guide for readers, in line with Sally’s desire to get more people more active more of the time.

 Following her retirement in 1997, Sally moved from the track to the television studio and, after a spell with BBC Sport commentating on their athletics coverage, in 2004 she teamed up with Colin Jackson as a mentor on the BBC1 sporting talent search show Born to Win fronted by Dermot O’Leary.
 She returned to our screens in 2006 in the BBC’s successful Marathon show, Run For Glory.
 In the BBC1 show, Only Fools on Horses in association with Sport Relief she learnt the art of show jumping, as well as a stint reporting on BBC1′s The One Show and appearing on ITV’s The Feel Good Factor, as well as most recently on ITVs The Biggest Loser.